Some people like this lead up to Christmas, some (like me and my family!), really don’t!

 The media Christmas portrayal adds to our sense of dread – the pressure to smile, laugh, not row, not feel sad – can make us feel very detached from Christmas: so this year, in the lead up here are some tips:

-- Ignore TV films and adverts!
+1. Ignore TV films and adverts!
 We aren’t going to reach a Hollywood Christmas ideal – so let’s not bother.
-Watch Elf and comedies with your children – they keep a good perspective on it!
+Watch Elf and comedies – they keep a good perspective on it!

-- Try to imagine Christmas day now – what works for your child?
-Do you need to communicate any of that to your family – who don’t they want to see over Christmas?
+2. Try to imagine Christmas day now – what works for you?
+Do you need to communicate any of that to your family – who don’t you want to see over Christmas?
 How long do you have to visit relatives for?
 Begin to start the conversations now so they don’t come as a shock to your family – take control and be prepared to compromise.
-You don’t need to make excuses or tell them about your child’s struggles – no one needs to know; but you might need to have a back up plan if at the last minute, they have an emotional meltdown and it just won’t work.

 3. Make stuff – loads and loads of stuff!
 Don’t buy it, make it.
 Keep your hands and mind busy, the personal stuff doesn’t need to cost much nor does it have to be perfect – enjoy the process and the result.

 4. Don’t give yourself sky high expectations of yourself over Christmas.
 If you need to take regular breaks from family, do it.
 Look after yourself now so that you have the energy for it as it gets closer; plan out the Christmas holidays so that you get a good balance of rest and play.